fsprojects/Avalonia.FuncUI/src/Avalonia.FuncUI.Templates/README.md

                                                   Browser  Browser: WebAssembly
                                                 Multiple values are allowed: True
                                                 Default: Desktop|iOS|Android|Browser
   -id <id>                                      The application ID for mobile projects (ApplicationId MSBuild property).
 Both Android and iOS restrict possible IDs: Any ID must have at least two segments (separated by one or more dots).
 Each segment must start with a letter.
 All characters must be alphanumeric [a-zA-Z0-9].
+IDs are case sensitive.
                                                 Type: string
                                                 Default: com.companyname.AvaloniaFuncUIApplication
   -vn, --version <version>                      The application version for desktop and mobile projects (ApplicationVersion MSBuild property).
 Required to be integer on mobile projects and <=10000 on iOS.
 Must be incremented per store submission.